Home

 Post–fermented tea - These teas undergo a second oxidation.
 The leaves are placed in open air for a long period of time.
 This process will age the tea and change its colour and flavour.
 Pu-erh, Liu’an and Liubao are an example of post-fermented teas.

-As you have seen, processing tea is what differentiates these amazing beverages!
-They give your tea a name, a personality and, above all, the tea properties and benefits you are surely eager to find!
+So you see, the way of processing tea is what differentiates these amazing beverages!
+They give your tea a name, a personality and, above all, the tea properties and benefits that make each tea unique!

 Return from Processing Tea to Facts About Tea